x509-hbs/draft-gazdag-x509-hash-sigs/draft-gazdag-x509-hash-sigs.md

 # Signature Algorithms

-This section identifies OIDs for signing using HSS, XMSS, XMSS^MT, and SPHINCS+.
+This section identifies OIDs for signing using HSS, XMSS, XMSS^MT, and SLH-DSA.
 When these algorithm identifiers appear in the algorithm field as an AlgorithmIdentifier, the encoding MUST omit the parameters field.
-That is, the AlgorithmIdentifier SHALL be a SEQUENCE of one component, one of the OIDs defined below.
+That is, the AlgorithmIdentifier SHALL be a SEQUENCE of one component, one of the OIDs defined in the following subsections.

 The data to be signed is prepared for signing.
 For the algorithms used in this document, the data is signed directly by the signature algorithm, the data is not hashed before processing.
 Then, a private key operation is performed to generate the signature value.
 For HSS, the signature value is described in section 6.4 of [RFC8554].
 For XMSS and XMSS^MT the signature values are described in sections B.2 and C.2 of [RFC8391], respectively.
-For SPHINCS+ the signature values are described in [NIST-FIPS-205].
-The octet string representing the signature is encoded directly in the BIT STRING without adding any additional ASN.1 wrapping.
-For the Certificate and CertificateList structures, the signature value is wrapped in the "signatureValue" BIT STRING field.
+For SLH-DSA the signature values are described in 9.2 of [NIST-FIPS-205].
+The octet string representing the signature is encoded directly in the OCTET STRING without adding any additional ASN.1 wrapping.
+For the Certificate and CertificateList structures, the signature value is wrapped in the "signatureValue" OCTET STRING field.

 ## HSS Signature Algorithm